ayushpateria/GITTHEFLAG/README.txt

 “Never you mind, honey, never you mind.
 Don’t you git too peart.
 It’s a-comin’.
 Mind I tell you, it’s a-comin’.”
 It did come, too.
 It was a Tuesday that we had that talk.
 Well, after dinner Friday we was laying around in the grass at the upper end of the ridge, and got out of tobacco.
 I went to the cavern to get some, and found a rattlesnake in there.
 I killed him, and curled him up on the foot of Jim’s blanket, ever so natural, thinking there’d be some fun when Jim found him there.
+Well, by night I forgot all about the snake, and when Jim flung himself down on the blanket while I struck a light the snake’s mate was there, and bit him.